SethumR/Ticketing-System-Frontend/README.md

      - Number of vendors
      - And more.
    - Updated values will reflect in the current configuration.
-3. **Save the configuration** to proceed.
+ Save the configuration to proceed.

-⚠️ Note: The Start and Stop buttons are disabled until the configuration form is completed.
+### ⚠️ Note: The Start and Stop buttons are disabled until the configuration form is completed.
 ---

 ### Starting the System
 - Ensure a **valid configuration** is set.
 - Click the **"Start" button** to begin the ticket simulation.
 - Observe real-time updates on the screen, including the current ticket array size.

----

 ## Stopping the System
 - Click the **"Stop" button** to halt the simulation at any time.